Author Guidelines

 Ethics and consent (if applicable)

-Research involving human subjects, material, or data, must have been performed in accordance with the Declaration of Helsinki.
-Where applicable, the studies must have been approved by an appropriate ethics committee and the authors should include a clearly labelled statement after the main body and before the references detailing this approval, including the name of the ethics committee and reference number of the approval (if applicable).
-Experiments using animals must follow national standards of care.
-Further information is available.
+If your research required approval by an appropriate ethics committee, include a clearly labelled statement after the main body and before the references detailing this approval, including the name of the ethics committee and the reference number of the approval.

 Author contributions (multiple-author papers only)